tinyantstudio/UIFrameWork/README.md

 ## UIFrameWork Target:
 1. load window, Show, hide, close window
 2. Animation Interface for your window hide/show animation
-3. Window Depth, window common collider bg manaager
+3. Window Depth, window common collider bg manager
 4. (!!!maybe the most goal)Manager your window navigation (when you click the return/back button you need not to care which window I should Go)
 5. Add some very common MessageBox
 6. Give you a total game example(just the window logic)